atesbilgin/transformers-app/README.md

-Run the command to run the application
+To run the project, run the command : docker-compose up --build

-> docker-compose up --build
+open the interface in localhost:300